 - 1 cup of pecans (walnuts and chocolate chips are fine alternatives)

-1 Preheat the oven to 350°F. Cream the butter and sugar together until light and fluffy.
+1 Preheat the oven to 350°F. Beat the butter and sugar together until light and fluffy.
 Add the egg and continue to beat until the mixture is light and fluffy.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Banana Cookies on Simply Recipes.
 Thank you!Print